elasticdog/elasticdog-com/content/Watch/Collection.md

 - 1911 Illinois
 - 1927 Elgin

 ## Upcoming Projects

-These are watches I’ve acquired to work on.
+These are watches I've acquired to work on.
 They may or may not become part of my personal collection.

 - Ernest Borel Cocktail Kaleidoscope
 - Omega Automatic Bumper